AltinHamzaAX/AI-AGENT-V1/docs/architecture/posts.md

 text still does.
 This stage never requests a revision: a hard gate that could be negotiated with would be a score with extra steps.

+## Quality scoring and approval

+After the hard gates, Marketing Critic and Senior Design Critic have completed, the Quality Scoring Engine normalizes their evidence and the selected creative concept scorecard into twelve dimensions: marketing effectiveness, creative concept, composition, visual hierarchy, typography, color, brand fit, product fidelity, audience fit, platform fit, differentiation and overall polish.
+It is a deterministic aggregator, not another LLM opinion.
+Every score records its source and evidence, and all reports must identify the same semantic contract and exact render.

+Thresholds, critical dimensions and dimension weights are configuration.
+The default approval bar is overall `>= 9.0`, each critical dimension `>= 8.5`, each other dimension `>= 8.0`, and every hard verification gate `PASS`.
+A high average cannot compensate for a failed dimension or hard gate.

+The decision is operational rather than cosmetic: `MUTATE` targets strategy or copy, `RECOMPOSE` targets deterministic layout/rendering, `REGENERATE` returns to the creative concept/scene path, `REJECT` terminates on a hard-gate failure, and `PASS` is the only completion certificate.
+Non-terminal decisions append a targeted revision record containing keep/change scope, reason, recommended action and the render checksum, so the Supervisor invalidates only the affected stage and its dependants.

 ## Observability and execution tracing

 The Posts execution boundary records four trace kinds: `agent`, `tool`,